7 Common Mistakes Ruining Your Data & Analytics Maturity Strategy — And How to Fix Them

 Having data users who understand how to use the data increases productivity and promotes useful analytics!

-A coach (or advocate) may be someone from within the company or from outside the company.
+A coach (or advocate) could be someone from within the company or from outside the company.
 The coach is someone who has domain experience and who understands the business value of analytics.
 It’s essential this person has the trust of upper management.
 This individual can comfortably cross from discussions in the board room to working with a small data science team to determine what business goals are attainable and how best to reach them.

 If the politics are obtrusive or if there is not a knowledgeable resource internally available, use a third-party coach.
 This person does not have any loyalties other than ensuring the team can effectively use data to support critical business decisions.
 This person can easily move across management levels.

 An analytics coach helps stubborn leaders who don’t understand how data can expand the enterprise.
 Perhaps the person asks the leader to predict future business results and then shows how analytics can do that.
 To demonstrate the value of the data, the coach may use it to confirm what the leader already knows.
 At that point, the coach can layer in more analysis to show what else the data may know that the leader does not.

 For a strategy to be successful, it must be realistic.
 This means the organization must be able to implement it.
 If you are getting a lot of pushback in certain areas, you should explore why this is happening.
 Maybe your assessment of the business maturity was a little overconfident.

 Always listen to organizational feedback.
 Sometimes strategies fail because not everyone’s feedback is valued.
 It’s difficult to hear negative feedback when you have put your heart into a project.
 However, your naysayers may have valuable suggestions about why they are not able to support your plan.

 Experienced leaders often seek negative feedback for these very reasons.
 By allowing others to provide feedback you build the opportunity for them to feel more ownership toward the solution.
 This is the leadership style you want to model.